satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 would still improve scientific rigor while lessening the burden on each individual reviewer, as long as they review specific components of the article they are knowledgeable about.
-A third would be to conduct a preview consisting of a limited and expedited review process preceding a full and open review.
+A third would be to conduct a preliminary review consisting of a limited and expedited review process prior to the full and open review.
 At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.

 Relevance of code review systems